DMJ Archive Login Register My Manuscripts

 4.2.
 Manuscript Preparation

-• • A statement that the manuscript has been read and approved by all the authors, that the requirements for authorship as stated earlier in this document have been met, and that each author believes that the manuscript represents honest work.
+• • A declaration that the manuscript has been read and approved by all the authors, that the authorship criteria outlined in this document have been met, and that each author believes that the manuscript represents honest work.
+For more information, please refer to the “Title page” section.

-5. MANUSCRIPT CATEGORIES AND FORMAT
+5. MANUSCRIPT CATEGORIES AND FORMATS

 5.1.
 General Principles